Don't Be the Auto Repair Shop Owner who Accepts "I Don't Know"Jul 20, 2020

 The second tip I want to give you is this.
 When someone says, I don't know to you, ask this question.
 I understand you don't know, but if you did, what would it be?
 By asking that question on the backside of an I don't know, you're implicitly giving them permission to guess.
 You’re giving them permission to ponder and take a stab at things.
 This is where the dialogue starts.

 Sometimes we say I don't know because we want to save face.
 We want to save identity or ego.
 Be aware of that and make it safe for them.
 Create an environment when you're talking to people where it is safe for them to express themselves in a way that they feel supported.
 One of the mistakes we make as adults, as leaders, is we only recognize the actual result.
 You either shower great things on them or really beat them up.
 But you must recognize effort.
 You must recognize improvement.

 There’s one more thing I want to talk to you about.
 I spent probably the last 55 hours in training.
 It was hard.
 It was taxing mentally and emotionally.
 And I want you to sit down and ask yourself, am I just getting through the day, getting through this pandemic?
 I want you to just think that through.
 Think through what are you doing to grow?
 I can't tell you how on fire I am because of this training.
-It was an absolutely amazing life changing weekend.
+It was an absolutely amazing life-changing weekend.
 And I want you to have the same kind of progress for you and your team as well.
-This is Rick White from 180BIZ and that was my Just One Thing.